transloadit/uppy/website/src/docs/writing-plugins.md

 #### `render()`

-Render this plugin's UI.
+Render this plugin’s UI.
 Uppy uses [Preact](https://preactjs.com) as its view engine, so `render()` should return a Preact element.
 `render` is automatically called by Uppy on each state change.

 #### `onMount()`

 Called after Preact has rendered the components of the plugin.
-Can be used to perform additional side-effects.

 #### `update(state)`